 Although changes were made throughout the rules contained in the OFC, the vast majority are not anticipated to have a cost impact.
 Many of the proposed rule modifications merely restructure prior rules or clarify prior OFC or R.C. requirements.
 The basic provisions of the OFC account for industry wide standards that have been in place for many years; the bulk of the provisions are not changing.
-There have not been any substantive changes identified in this rule as having a cost impact.
+No substantive changes in this rule have been identified as having a cost impact.